Research has found that the rule of three questions will make you more likeable. Here’s what it is and why it works.

 According to a 2017 Harvard study published in the Journal of Personality and Social Psychology (which I found today through this INC. article), asking a question and then asking at least two follow-up questions will dramatically increase how likable you are.

 The study authors wrote, “Conversation is a fundamental human experience that is necessary to pursue intrapersonal and interpersonal goals across myriad contexts, relationships, and modes of communication.”

-Across three studies of live conversations between two people they found a robust and consistent relationship between question-asking and liking.
-Specifically, people who ask more questions, particularly follow-up questions, were better liked by their conversation partners.
+Across three studies of live conversations between two people, they found a robust and consistent relationship between question-asking and liking.
+Specifically, their conversation partners better liked people who ask more questions, particularly follow-up questions.

 People who asked more questions were perceived as higher in responsiveness, which the researchers identified as “an interpersonal construct that captures listening, understanding, validation, and care.”